erpushpinderrana/dockerize-existing-drupal-project/README.md

 RUN echo "Include /usr/local/apache2/conf/local.apache.conf" \
     >> /usr/local/apache2/conf/httpd.conf
 ```
-It downloads the apache image for the version defined in `.env` file.
+It downloads the alpine-based apache image for the version defined in `.env` file.
 In our case, it's `2.4.41`.
 You can change it as per your requirements.

 #### PHP Dockerfile